Register for upcoming webinars and view on demand

 Before he died in 2007, the legendary Japanese architect Kisho Kurokawa sketched out a swirling, ‘dragon-tailed’ cancer care centre in Swansea.
 Now the UK’s 13th Maggie’s Centre has been completed in titanium-studded concrete by Garbers James

-When writer and garden designer Maggie Keswick Jencks was diagnosed with breast cancer in 1993, together with her husband, the architectural writer Charles Jencks, she set about her creating a charity project to provide cancer sufferers with expert support within a more sympathetic built
+When writer and garden designer Maggie Keswick Jencks was diagnosed with breast cancer in 1993, together with her husband, the architectural writer Charles Jencks, she set about her creating a charity project to provide cancer sufferers with expert support within a more sympathetic built environment.

 The Maggie’s Centre certainly provided a stern test of the capabilities of precast concrete supplier Thorp Precast.
 The job involved creating 56 precast panels, and although many of these were similar, very few were identical.